vuestorefront/vue-storefront/docs/guide/data/data.md

 ## Local data store

-You can access localForage repositories through the `StorageManager` (`@vue-storefront/core/lib/storage-manager`) object anywhere in the code, BUT all data-related operations SHOULD be placed in Vuex stores.
+You can access localForage repositories through the `StorageManager` (`@vue-storefront/core/lib/storage-manager`) object anywhere in the code, BUT all data-related operations ___should___ be placed in Vuex stores.

 Details on localForage API can be found [here](http://localforage.github.io/localForage/)

 ## Example Vuex store

-Here you have an example on how the _Vuex_ store in a _Vue Storefront Module_ should be constructed.
-The _VSF Module_ itself is nothing more than [_Vuex module_](https://vuex.vuejs.org/guide/modules.html).
+Here you have an example of how the _Vuex_ store in a _Vue Storefront Module_ should be constructed.
+The _VSF Core Module_ itself is nothing more than [_Vuex module_](https://vuex.vuejs.org/guide/modules.html).

-Let's take a look at `store` of `core/modules/checkout` module. `index.ts` file shows as follows :
+Let's take a look at `store` of `core/modules/checkout` module. [`index.ts`](https://github.com/DivanteLtd/vue-storefront/blob/master/core/modules/checkout/store/checkout/index.ts) file shows as follows :

 ```js
 import { Module } from 'vuex'